What’s Expected of You as a Mentor for a IDYCA Student?

 - The IDYCA staff will review the application, perform a reference check, and coordinate the required criminal histories background check.

-- Coordinate and make at least one face-to-face visit with your youth during the Residential Phase, during either a program scheduled visitation in Pierce, or one of two program scheduled home passes in the youth’s hometown.
+- Coordinate and make at least one face-to-face visit with your youth during the Residential Phase, during either a program scheduled visitation in Pierce, or during the scheduled home pass in the youth’s hometown.
 (Three onsite Mentor Days are scheduled each class.
-The Mentor Coordinator will contact each mentor with specific Mentor Days dates and times, after acceptance as a mentor.)
+The Mentor Coordinator will contact each Mentor with specific Mentor Days dates and times, after acceptance as a Mentor.)

 - *After graduation*, maintain weekly contact with the student/Mentee for the next 12 months, with a minimum of four hours of personal contact each month.